Globalism vs Sovereignty Seminar

 Program Description

-Globalization’s logic is intimately tied to markets: capital is in search of the highest returns and manufacturing searches for the cheapest labor.
+Globalization’s logic is intimately tied to markets.
+Capital searches for highest returns as manufacturing searches for the least expensive labor.
 All of this comes with costs, and a backlash from both the left and right has spawned significant challenges to what has come to be called the globalist mindset.
 As economic or physical threats emerge, societies revert to a sovereign, self-protective mode, withdrawing to a nationalist mentality.
-This is the ebb and flow of human history, and it drives defense planning and operations.
+This is the ebb and flow of human history and it drives defense planning and operations.

 Today there is an intensifying desire to assert or reassert sovereign control, and the evidence is everywhere.
 These movements are becoming a dominant feature of the world order, as are the movements geared to protecting the globalist view.
 The result, in many areas of the world, is a form of civil war, or polarization, which will continue to constrict unified national thinking.